nicolas-carolo/houndsploit/documentation/mysql-db.md

 1. Open the Terminal and execute `sudo apt-get install libmysqlclient-dev`.
 2. Now you can install _mysqlclient_: `pip install mysqlclient`.

-## Create HOUNDSPLOIT DB connection and the relative tablese
+## Create HOUNDSPLOIT DB connection and the relative tables

 ### Starting from .csv files
 1. Get `files_exploits.csv` and `files_shellcodes.csv` from the [Exploit-DB repository on GitHub](https://github.com/offensive-security/exploitdb).